 In Reception the children can use a variety of devices such as Remote Controlled vehicles, Bee-bots and Storyphones.
-They will begin to use programs such as Textease where they can develop their skills of using a mouse and a keyboard to create a picture.
+They will begin to use programs such as Textease where they can develop their skills of using a mouse and a keyboard to create pictures and simple text.

-In Year 1 the children develop their programming skills by using digital software to move the Bee-bots in different directions and to follow pre-planned routes.
-They will also be encouraged to further develop their writing skills using a variety of text based programs where they can change font, sizes, shape and colour.
+In Year 1 the children begin to develop their programming skills by using digital software to move Bee-bots in different directions and to follow pre-planned routes.
+They will also be encouraged to further develop their communication skills by using a variety of text based programs where they can change font, size and colour.

-Year 2 further develop their skills by using the Pro-Bots to record instructions and simple algorithms and begin to learn the basics of block coding using both desktop computing and tablets.
+Year 2 further develop their programming skills by using the Pro-Bots to record instructions and simple algorithms and begin to learn the basics of block coding using both desktop computing and tablets.

 It is essential that the children know the importance of E-safety and keeping themselves and others safe on line.
 E-Safety lessons are taught regularly across the school and the children take part in celebrating Safer Internet Day.